tk-notes/lucas-meier-blog/content/posts/2022/01/on-the-malleability-of-ecdsa.md

 $$

 Now, another way to do this is to create your own key-pair, and then sign the message yourself, producing a new triple $(X', m, \sigma')$.
-Now, the difference with our method here is that we don't know the discrete logarithm of $X'$.
+The difference with our method here is that we don't know the discrete logarithm of $X'$.
 If you generated a new key-pair, you would naturally know the discrete logarithm.